 How to Reheat Crab Legs in the Microwave

-All you quick-heating microwave-lovers can finally celebrate: This convenient kitchen tool is actually a common method to reheat crabs.
-And whether you want to reheat frozen crab legs or reheat steamed crab legs, we’ve got you covered.
-Claire Sidoti, a chef at HelloFresh, shares these seven steps to reheat crab legs in the microwave.
+Can you microwave crab legs?
+Absolutely, and we’re going to show you how.
+This convenient kitchen appliance is actually a viable (and surprisingly common) method to reheat crab dishes.
+Whether you want to reheat frozen crab legs or reheat steamed crab legs, we’ve got you covered.
+Claire Sidoti, a chef at HelloFresh, shares seven steps to reheat crab legs in the microwave.

 - Wrap crab legs with dill sprigs.